Deported Guatemalan Charged With Illegally Re-entering United States

-PITTSBURGH, Pa. - An individual found by the Pennsylvania State Police has been indicted by a federal grand jury in Pittsburgh on charges of re-entry into the United States after deportation, United States Attorney David J. Hickton announced today.
+PITTSBURGH - An individual found in Pittsburgh, Pa., has been indicted by a federal grand jury in Pittsburgh on a charge of re-entry into the United States after deportation, United States Attorney David J. Hickton announced today.

-The indictment named William Munoz-Garcia, 33, formerly from Izabal, Guatemala, as the sole defendant.
+The one-count indictment named Milton Garcia-Lopez, 25, formerly from Guatemala, as the sole defendant.

 The law provides for a maximum total sentence of two years in prison, a fine of $250,000, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

 Assistant United States Attorney Paul E. Hull is prosecuting this case on behalf of the government.

 Immigration and Customs Enforcement conducted the investigation leading to the indictment in this case.

 An indictment or information is an accusation.
 A defendant is presumed innocent unless and until proven guilty.